← Back to blog

 For more detail on any of these areas, see our pages on cash flow forecasting, board pack templates, fundraising due diligence, and exit preparation.

-• Big 4 outsourced CFO: £8,000-£20,000 per month for a junior team led by a senior partner who shows up to one meeting per quarter.
+• Big 4 outsourced CFO - a junior team led by a senior partner who shows up to one meeting per quarter.

-The difference with a true UK fractional CFO is that you get one named senior individual -- typically a Chartered Accountant (ACA, ACCA, CIMA) with prior CFO experience -- working directly with you, not a junior team.
-For a more detailed breakdown, read how much a fractional CFO costs in the UK.
+The difference with a true UK fractional CFO is that you get one named senior individual working directly with you, not a junior team.
+Scope and fees are confirmed in writing after the discovery call, NDA, and access to your financials - once we understand the actual work required.

 When does a UK SaaS founder need a fractional CFO?